GoodVoodoo/ag_demo_client/docs/quickstart.md

 Before you can use the clients, you need to create a `config.ini` file.
 A template is provided in `clients/common_utils/config_files/settings_template.ini`.
 Copy this file to the root of the project and rename it to `config.ini`, then fill in your credentials.

+Alternatively, you can configure the client using environment variables.
+All settings in the `config.ini` file can be overridden by environment variables prefixed with `AUDIOGRAM_`.
+For example, to set the API address, you would use an environment variable named `AUDIOGRAM_API_ADDRESS`.

 ## Usage

 The main entry point for the CLI is `audiogram`.
 You can see a list of available commands by running: